Generative Adversarial Network for Probabilistic Forecast of Random Dynamical System: Numerical experiments

+where $\mathcal{R}_M$ is the MMD regularization defined in (\ref{eqn:r_m}).
 The Loss ratio is computed by the average over the last 5000 iterations of the SGD solver.
 It is shown that $D_{KL}$ stays almost flat when the Loss ratio is in the range of $(0.002,0.036)$.
 When the Loss ratio is too small ($<0.002$), the MMD regularization does not play a significant role in the optimization problem, which makes $D_{KL}$ larger.
 On the other hand, when the Loss ratio becomes too large ($>0.04$), the generator tries to satisfy the marginal distribution, instead of learning the conditional distribution, which again makes $D_{KL}$ grow.
-Note that Fig. \ref{fig:binormal_kl} (c) encompasses $\gamma \in [0.05,1.6]$ and $\lambda \in [4,10^{4}]$.
-The results suggest that, instead of trying to find the optimal $\gamma$ or $\lambda$, it is more important to tune the MMD regularization parameters such that the relative magnitude between the MMD regularization and the generator loss function is within the range shown in Fig. \ref{fig:binormal_kl} (c).
+Note that Fig. \ref{fig:binormal_kl} (c) encompasses $\gamma \in [0.01,1.6]$ and $\lambda \in [4,10^{4}]$.
+The results suggest that, instead of trying to find the optimal $\gamma$ and $\lambda$, it is more important to tune the MMD regularization parameters such that the relative magnitude between the MMD regularization and the generator loss function is within the range shown in Fig. \ref{fig:binormal_kl} (c).